-Housing ( Goal: Increase human interaction and create a sense of place in the ty.
+Housing C communit Goal: Increase human interaction and create a sense of place in the by.
 Objective Work with local employers to understand housing needs of employees and potential workforce.
-Objective Based on the land demand analysis provided in this Plan and the Future Land Use Map, plan for a sufficient supply of developable land for housing for a variety of income levels, including low- and moderate-income residents.

 Policy: Revisit public improvement programs (i.e. street widths) to increase the aesthetics of the City to make it a place people want to live, work, and recreate.